 Marina di Bibbona is a summer resort town just south of the city Cecina.
 It has a very long beach of which the southern part is frequented by naturists.
 When you park your car near the beach, just start walking south.
-You’ll pass several areas with sun beds and beach bars and afterwards the beach gets more desolated.
+You’ll pass several areas with sunbeds and beach bars and afterward, the beach gets more desolated.
 This is where the naturists tend to come.
 There are no signs indicating the naturist section.

 Nido Dell’ Aquila nude beach